WDD 330: Web Frontend Development II

 When choosing a template solution, keep a few things in mind:

 1. Ideally the solution will maintain the separation of concerns.
-It would be good if we left the HTML where it belongs, in the .html file instead of buried in the JavaScript.
+It would be good if you left the HTML where it belongs, in the .html file instead of buried in the JavaScript.
 This leads to more maintainable code.

-2. The HTML and CSS for a site is often managed by a different group than the logic in the JavaScript.
+2. The HTML and CSS for a site is often managed by a different team than the logic in the JavaScript.
 If the HTML is in the JavaScript then every time a styling change needs to be made the JavaScript will have to be modified instead of just changing the HTML.
 If your templating solution involves embedding the HTML in the JavaScript code, is it done in such a way that does not require a high level of JS knowledge in order to change a template?

 3. Performance.
 Our templating solution should not lead to performance issues.